 Since March 27, 2020, Proofpoint researchers have observed an increase in video conferencing company-themed attacks seeking to steal credentials and distribute malware.
 These lures capitalize on the global workforce’s shift to remote work and consequential increased demand for video conferencing services during the COVID-19 pandemic.

 To note, these attacks do not leverage or attack video conferencing software directly.
-Threat actors are using the names and brands of these video conferencing companies as themes in their social engineering lures, which lead to the theft of various account credentials, malware distribution, or credential harvesting for these spoofed video conferencing accounts.
+Threat actors leveraging these video conferencing and Zoom security risks are using the names and brands of these companies as themes in their social engineering lures, which lead to the theft of various account credentials, malware distribution, or credential harvesting for these spoofed video conferencing accounts.

 Credential Phish: Cisco WebEx “Alert!"
 "Your account access will be limited!”